Making the decision to move out of your rented property and into another is not one you should take lightly.

 We all want to make the home feel like our own space, even if it is a rental, but be careful before making any changes to your property.
 Read your lease carefully and work out your landlord's policy when it comes to alterations – some will allow you to go as far as redecorating, while others will want you to maintain the status quo.

-We understand that accidents happen, and sometimes things can get broken by mistake.
-By taking out Tenancy liability insurance, you'll be covered for accidentally damaging your landlord's furniture, fixtures and fittings.
+Tenancy Liability Insurance was designed to cover accidental damage to your landlord's items throughout a tenancy – which can protect tenants against deposit deductions.
+By taking out Tenancy Liability Insurance, you'll be covered for accidentally damaging your landlord's furniture, fixtures and fittings.
 Without this insurance, you will have to pay for the cost of any repair work from your own funds, or it likely would come out of your deposit when you leave.

-Taking out tenants content insurance can also be hugely beneficial for your belongings.
+Taking out Tenants Content Insurance can also be hugely beneficial for your belongings.
 Your landlord is not responsible for any damage to your personal property.
 Forking out to get anything fixed could affect your ability to put down a deposit the next time you decide to move.

 Communication is key